actions-marketplace-validations/gc-i_old-phpunit-action/README.md

 # old-phpunit-action
 Github Action with an old version of PHPUnit.
-The base is the docker image phpunit/phpunit with PHPUnit 6.5.
+The base uses 6.5.3 version of the dockerfile of phpunit/phpunit with PHPUnit 6.5.

 ## Inputs